COMPARE REMOVAL QUOTES

 Get free quotes when moving to the USA

 Planning on moving to the USA can be time-consuming and you’d most likely prefer to focus on other aspects of the move.
-That’s why partnering with a removal company, will allow you to rest assured knowing your belongings are being well taken care of.
+That’s why partnering with an international removal company, will allow you to rest assured knowing your belongings are being well taken care of.
 Let us know how we can best serve you by filling out the free quote request form – you’ll receive up to 6 personalised quotes from trusted professionals waiting to assist you!

 Why British citizens move to the USA

 It’s no surprise why the United States ranks second place for Brits to emigrate to, according to the United Nations.
 There are many things shared between both countries; the language, top foreign employers of each other, and collaborators for science and innovation.
 To a certain extent, this makes the acclimation period a bit easier than in other countries.
 However, this is not to say that life will be the same as that in the UK.
 There are plenty of cultural differences between the UK and the USA, such as healthcare, work-life balance, education system, among others.
+While the US is long ways from the UK in distance, you may be surprised to know that cheap international shipping does exist.

 - Healthcare: The cost of healthcare in the U.S. is much higher than in the UK.
 The U.S. has no single nationwide system of health insurance.
 Instead, health insurance is purchased privately or provided by the government to certain groups.